RobotecAI/rai/src/examples/turtlebot4/README.md

 # Turtlebot4 tutorial

-The following tutorial will be presented during [ROSCon 2024](https://roscon.ros.org/2024/) talk about RAI.
+The following tutorial will help you get started with [rai](https://github.com/RobotecAI/rai) using Turtlebot4 simulation.

 ## Recording